AmeliaBeep/FoodFeed/README.md

   <img src="static/images/readme/testing-and-validation-screenshots/test-suite-results.png" alt="Screenshot showcasing 100% pass rate of unit tests" width="55%">
 </div>

 The unit test coverage is highlighted below, with levels of details depending on the complexity of the test cases.
+All forms and views were tested for various situations.

 #### Forms